Analyzing Hosts Statistics

 Reviewing Host Statistics

-By default, the Statistics view shows data for all the hosts.
-To see the statistics for a particular host, you can click on its name, and the Statistics view opens details of the selected host Pic 2.
+The Statistics Summary page shows data for all the hosts.
+To see the statistics for a particular host, you can click on its name to drill-down to the selected host Pic 2.
 The host statistics is displayed for a specific period selected in the header of the view.

 Estimating Historical Host Performance